-To edit the settings of your selected theme, click on the button labeled edit theme settings to the right of the current theme thumbnail (highlighted with an arrow in the below image).
+To edit the settings of your selected theme, click on the button labeled "Edit theme settings" to the right of the current theme thumbnail.

-Note that your settings for a specific theme on a site will be saved even if you change themes.
-For example, if you customized the footer for the default theme, then switched to using The Daily for a while, then switched back to the default theme, your custom footer would still be there.
+Note that your settings for a specific theme on a site will be saved when you change themes.
+For example, if you customized the footer for the default theme, then switched to using The Daily for a while, then switched back to the default theme, your custom footer will still be there.

 Depending on which theme you have selected, you may see any of the following setting options: